 although the starting bid was low, no one was bidding on it.
 I checked the details.
-The burgundy color was darker and the interior was beige - not as attractive as the car we were driving.
+The burgundy color was a darker "Black Cherry" and the interior was beige.
 It had 80,000 miles on it and everything else looked good.